1957: The Little Rock Nine

 1963: JFK assassinated

 > Date: Nov.
 22

 > Location: Dallas

-As John F. Kennedy prepares for his re-election bid, the 34th president of the United States embarks on a multi-state tour in September 1963.
-He is murdered by a sharpshooter’s bullet fired by Lee Harvey Oswald at about 12:30 p.m. as his motorcade passed through Dealey Plaza in Dallas.
-Oswald himself is murdered two days later by nightclub owner Jack Ruby.
+As John F. Kennedy prepared for his re-election bid, the 35th president of the United States embarked on a multi-state tour in September 1963.
+He was murdered by Lee Harvey Oswald at about 12:30 p.m. as his motorcade passed through Dealey Plaza in Dallas.
+Oswald himself was murdered two days later by nightclub owner Jack Ruby.

 1964: LBJ’s “War on Poverty”